Need Help?

 Need professional advice for your consent to let with Coutts?
 There are various implications when it comes to letting out your property with an existing residential mortgage - you should seek professional assistance.

-Should the tenure of your property be leasehold, the provisions in the lease may prevent you from letting or require that you to have a license to do so from the freeholder.
-If such terms are not adhered to you may be in violation of the lease.
+If your property is leasehold, the provisions in the lease may prevent you from letting or require that you obtain the consent of the freeholder.
+If such conditions are not complied with you may be in violation of the lease.
 This could trigger the freeholder commencing forfeiture proceedings.

-Neglecting to advise your co-owner of your intention to let could result in them commencing legal proceedings against you.
+Neglecting to inform your co-owner of your intention to let could result in them taking legal action against you.
 Be sure to record their consent in writing.